mehulagg/gitlab_test/doc/user/group/saml_sso/index.md

 - [Admin groups](../../../integration/saml.md#admin-groups).
 - [Auditor groups](../../../integration/saml.md#auditor-groups).

-To do so you'll need to enable the `group_saml` OmniAuth provider.
+To proceed with configuration, you'll need to enable the `group_saml` OmniAuth provider.
 This can be done from:

 - `gitlab.rb` for GitLab Omnibus installations.
 - `gitlab/config/gitlab.yml` for source installations.